SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     You can also declare properties in the context of a protocol declaration, as described in :ref:`Declarations_ProtocolPropertyDeclaration`.

-You can override a property in a subclass by prefixing the subclass's property declaration with the ``override`` keyword, as described in :ref:`Inheritance_Overriding`.
+You can override a property in a subclass by marking the subclass's property declaration with the ``override`` declaration modifier, as described in :ref:`Inheritance_Overriding`.

 .. _Declarations_StoredVariablesAndVariableStoredProperties: